BCDA-APS/mdaviz/README.md

 # mdaviz

-Python Qt5 application to visualize Bluesky data from tiled server.
+Python Qt5 application to visualize mda data.

 ## How to run this code?